john-parton/chardetng-py/chardetng_docs/feed.md

 ## Raises

 pyo3_runtime.PanicException
-If this method has previously been called with `last` set to `true`.
+If this method has previously been called with `last` set to `True`.